cyu1221/Twitter-COVID-19-Analysis/README.md

 # Twitter-COVID-19-Analysis

-The analysis is a final project for a data course.
+This is a final project for a data course.

 The analysis is performed on 15,018,765 tweets related to COVID-19 from 29-days interval from 2021/10/15 to 2021/11/12.
 Majority of tweets are from the United States and United Kingdom.